newlogo07.jpg (64607 bytes)

 Italian Greyhounds "IGs" average 9-14 pounds and stand 14-16 inches at the shoulder.
 They have very little body fat and short hair so they are NOT suited for life as an outdoor dog.
 They do like to sunbathe and a romp in the yard or park but should always be confined to a fenced yard or on lead as they will chase birds, squirrels, rabbits etc., and many are quite fearless ( cars, large dogs and other perils).

 IGs are quite hardy for their size but care should be taken with pups around small children.
-They are quite active and can get into an amazing amount of things in a small amount of time ( even as adults).
+They are quite active and can get into an amazing amount of things in a small amount of time (even as adults).
 They are very people oriented, and extremely devoted to their "people".
 They coexist well with other animals, and seem to especially like the company of other IGs.
 They can be difficult to housebreak.
-The breed is not for everyone.
+This breed is not for everyone.

 Feel free to drop us a line, we love to "talk dogs"!